15. Dental Care in France

 Most dentists work within the framework of the public health system, so your general dental treatment is reimbursed in very much the same manner as that of other medical specialists.

-That is to say, you will receive reimbursement from the social security system at 70% of official rates and your voluntary health insurance policy will pay for balance, assuming you have such a policy.
+That is to say, you will receive reimbursement from the social security system at 70% of official rates and your voluntary health insurance policy will pay for balance, assuming you have such a policy, and depending on the terms of that policy.

 Fillings, extractions, treatment for gum diseases and most other general treatment are covered by the social security and voluntary health insurance systems.